With a stable economy, high standard of living and beautiful environment, the Cayman Islands is also an ideal place for you to own property.

 On this page you should find information and links to important information you will need to know about buying a home or commercial property in the Cayman Islands.

-Unresolved traffic woes have also fuelled demand for more centrally-located properties that are closer to work and schools, and as a result, prices in George Town, Seven Mile Beach, the Seven Mile Corridor, South Sound and West Bay have never decreased.
-Members of Parliament debated the construction of an East-West arterial road, that would go through the central wetlands area, with a view that the road would alleviate traffic for residents of the Eastern Districts.
+In August of 2024, Members of Parliament agreed the route of the proposed East-West arterial road, going through the central wetlands area, with a view that the road would alleviate traffic for residents of the Eastern Districts.
 The reality is that the proposed road still leads to a bottleneck created by Cayman’s geography – the Grand Harbour roundabout is the depository of all roads taking residents living in the Eastern districts west.
-It is estimated that by 2035, 50,000 cars per day will pass through this roundabout, and unless they remove it, put in traffic lights and turn the road back into a highway, the two-hour commute will continue or most likely get worse.
+The National Roads Authority asked for public input on redesigning the roundabout as it is estimated that by 2035, 50,000 cars per day will pass through this junction, and something needs to be done to alleviate the congestion whilst improving pedestrian and cycling paths in the area.

-Due to the traffic problems, some homeowners have traded larger homes for smaller ones in more centrally-located areas, while others with high mortgage costs have sold their property and are renting.
+Due to these traffic problems, some homeowners have traded larger homes for smaller ones in the more centrally-located areas, while others with high mortgage costs have sold their property and are renting.
 The ultimate winner is the rental market, as properties are snapped up within hours of coming onto the market and prices have risen exponentially.
 One of the aggravating factors has been the huge delay in new builds being given their Certificate of Occupancy (CO).
 Cayman has incredibly strict planning laws and every stage of the build must be inspected and signed off by the Planning Department.
 With only a handful of inspectors and so many properties to inspect, the process of getting a CO once the property is completely finished is taking more than six months.
 Without this document, no electricity can be turned on, so people cannot move in, which has also fuelled the rental market.
 There's no wonder renting a great property has become so difficult for all involved.

-What's next for the market in 2024?
+What's next for the market in 2025?

 That being said, luxury condos and villas continue to dance to the tune of international demand and limited inventory, maintaining their unwavering allure within in that bracket and listed on CIREBA for several millions of dollars.
 Even with that price tag, they are all too tempting for cash buyers and as result, they form a consistently robust sector of the market, and one that will always have the ability to part a high net-worth client from their moolah.
 At the same time, as one moves down the ladder just one step to mid-level homes, interest rates are still going to dictate how much potential buyers are prepared to borrow to make their dreams come true.